-An application has been received from Jones Realty Inc. to amend both the Official Plan and Zoning By-law for lands known as 247 Brock St (refer to Figure 1).
-This official plan amendment and rezoning, if approved, will amend the existing official plan designation on this property from an "Institutional" to a "Medium Density Residential" designation, and will change the zoning from an "Institutional" zone to a new site-specific Residential Multiple Second Density (RM2) zone.
-This will allow an existing institutional building to be converted and used for 16 new residential condominium style dwelling units and will permit a new 4 storey 34-unit residential condominium style apartment building to be built.
-The applicant has indicated that the development will proceed in 2 phases.
-The first phase will include the conversion of the existing institutional building.
-Phase 2 will include the construction of the new 4 storey 34-unit building.

-The Planning Rationale Report (PRR) prepared by Lassaline Planning Consultants notes the following as the proposed phasing:
+An application has been received from Jones Realty Inc. to amend both the Official Plan and Zoning by-law for lands known as 219 Brock St (refer to Figure 1).
+This Official Plan and Rezoning, if approved, will amend the existing official plan designation on this property from an "Institutional" to a "Medium Density Residential" designation, and will change the zoning from an "Institutional" zone to a new site-specific Residential Multiple Second Density (RM2) zone.
+This will allow a new 4 storey 75-unit residential apartment building to be built at this location.
+Site-specific lot and building regulations will be incorporated at this location, in accordance with a final site plan to be approved by the Town.
+The Planning Rationale Report (PRR) prepared by Lassaline Planning Consultants summarizes the development as follows: